 - Review the entire course syllabus before beginning the course.
 Be sure you understand the course procedures and objectives.
-Procedures do change, so please review ALL requirements and policies even if this is not your first course including, but not limited to, administrative withdrawal.
-Your course status will be affected if policies are not followed. - 2.
+Procedures do change, so please review ALL forms even if this is not your first course.
+Your course status may be affected if policies are not followed. - 2.
 Students who develop a regular time schedule and set goals for unit completion are most successful in completing courses within a specific timeframe. - 3.
-The feedback you receive from the instructor of your work is critical to your success on subsequent lessons.
-These comments allow you to improve and modify the next units if necessary. - 4.
-Assignments are submitted using uiuLearn.
-Please complete all assignments and modules in order. - 5.
-If the information in your syllabus is not clear or if units are not graded within a reasonable period of time, please contact your instructor using uiuLearn's email tool, if that doesn't work contact the Self-Paced Program office.
+We advise submitting one unit at a time rather than all of the units at once.
+The feedback you receive from the instructor is critical to your success on subsequent lessons.
+Instructors will only grade complete units.
+These comments allow you to improve and modify the next units if necessary.
+Please note: No more than three assignments/units may be submitted in a one-week period. - 4.
+Assignment covers must be clearly filled out with complete address information.
+We use this information to return your assignments.
+Any missing or inaccurate information will result in a delay of the assignment being returned. - 5.
+If the information in your syllabus is not clear or if units are not returned to you within a reasonable period of time (3 weeks), please contact the Self-Paced Program office.
 We would like the opportunity to address concerns, however, we may not know unless we hear from YOU! - 6.
-ALWAYS keep a copy of your completed work when submitting it for grading.
+ALWAYS make a copy of your completed units before submitting them for grading. - 7.
+When needed, examination request forms must be filled out completely and received a minimum of two weeks prior to the exam date.
+A list of appropriate proctors is listed in the Academic Catalog.
+Make sure your request form is clearly completed and signed by the proctor.
+Any missing information or use of an unapproved proctor will result in a delay of the test being sent.
+If you have questions on who qualifies as an approved proctor, please contact the Self-Paced Program office.
+Teachers, employers, relatives, other UIU students, and close friends cannot serve as proctors.
+Exams will not be sent to residential locations.